johanix/draft-berra-dnsop-announce-scanner/draft-berra-dnsop-announce-scanner-00.md

 proposes an extension to the semantics this record to signal scanner presence (or absence) and periodicity.

-The DSYNC record has the following format:
+The DSYNC record has the following format, as defined in
+{{?I-D.draft-ietf-dnsop-generalized-notify}}:

 {owner} IN DSYNC {RRtype} {Scheme} {Port} {Target}

+where {owner} follows the discovery methods specified in the DSYNC specification.

 For scanner signaling, the fields are interpreted as follows: